Click the green button to get motor trade insurance quotes from specialist providers now.

 Some important things to consider when hiring employees are –

 - Age - The age of your employees is important since those who are over the age of 25 are much easier to insure.
 This is especially true if your employees need to be able to drive customers vehicles as part of their job.
+However it is possible to get special motor trade insurance for under 25s.

 - Experience - Experience is another vitally important thing to consider when hiring employees for your motor trade business.
 The type of experience you’re looking for will of course depend on the type of business you run.
 More experienced employees will not only be able to do their job well but will also generally be able to deal with customers better and be cheaper to insure.